-The Council has an established Audit and Standards Committee whose remit and functions are based on the guidance set out in a CIPFA publication which identifies best practice in relation to roles and responsibilities.
-The Committee meets regularly and receives regular reports from both the Section 151 Officer and the Head of Internal Audit.
+The Council has established an Audit and Standards Committee whose remit and functions reflect the CIPFA guidance which identifies best practice in relation to its membership, roles and responsibilities.
+In accordance with that guidance, members of the Council's executive (Cabinet) are not appointed to the Committee.
+The Committee meets regularly and receives reports from both the Section 151 Officer and Head of Internal Audit.
 Arrangements are in place for the Head of Internal Audit to report independently to the Audit and Standards Committee should she feel it appropriate to do so.